What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

-At the heart of the park sits Sirena Station, the main ranger station and the best location for wildlife viewing in all of Corcovado.
-A day trip from Drake Bay to Sirena is one of the most unforgettable experiences you can have in Costa Rica.
-Here is everything you need to know before you go.
+At the heart of the park sits Sirena Ranger Station (also known simply as Sirena Station), the main ranger station and the best location for wildlife viewing in all of Corcovado.
+A day trip from Drake Bay to Sirena is one of the most unforgettable experiences available in Costa Rica, and it is the tour we run most often at GoCorcovado.

 What Is the Sirena Station Day Trip?